sgadkar2/interviewer-bot/README.md

-This is an interviewer bot created using python and openAI API's eleven labs API is used for text to speech
+This is an interviewer bot created using python and openAI API's. eleven labs API is used for text to speech